 Merriam-Webster Collegiate Dictionary, 11th Edition: My go-to dictionary for American English spelling queries.
-When I’m working from home, I use the hard copy version.
-But when I’m out and about the free online version does the job.
+When I’m working from home, I go between using the free online website or the printed hardcover copy.
 You can also subscribe and get access to Merriam-Webster Unabridged for $4.95 a month.

-The best punctuation book, period by June Casagrande: My favorite resource for punctuation queries.
+The Best Punctuation Book, Period by June Casagrande is my favorite resource for punctuation queries.
 I can’t recommend this book highly enough.
 She explains everything in a detailed but clear manner.
 The comma section is particularly useful.

-Practical Grammar by Maxine Ruvinsky: I used this book at the very beginning of my career as a proofreader to brush up on grammar rules.
+I used Practical Grammar by Maxine Ruvinsky at the very beginning of my career as a proofreader to brush up on grammar rules.
 I LOVED it!
 Each chapter has exercises to help you apply the rules you’ve just learned.
 This practice helped me understand the rules better and remember them.

-Find the Errors! by Nancy Lobb: Although this book is for students, I think it’s useful to help you brush up on the rules.
+Although Find the Errors! by Nancy Lobb is for students, I think it’s useful to help you brush up on the rules.
 It focuses on helping you find errors in spelling, capitalization, punctuation, sentence structure, and style.

-If you want to add Copyediting to your skill set, The Copyeditor’s Handbook by Amy Einsohn is an excellent resource to help you fine tune your skills.
+If you want to add copyediting to your skill set, The Copyeditor’s Handbook and Workbook by Amy Einsohn is an excellent resource to help you fine tune your skills.
 It includes exercises and answer keys at the end of each chapter as well as detailed explanations.
-The newest edition has just been in released in May 2019 so it’s bang up to date.
-You can also purchase a workbook as a combo or separately.
+You can purchase it with a workbook as a combo or separately.